By Cat Kessler

 Opulent Orchids on Display

-Next come 96,000 tulips, which transform the 4-acre Walled Garden into a can't-miss floral paradise.
+As the season progresses, nearly 80,000 tulips, transform the four-acre Walled Garden into a can't-miss floral paradise.
 The tulips bloom in purple, pink, white and orange and last 3-4 weeks before making way for later season blooms in the shrub and azalea gardens.

-From here, native azalea species, rhododendron, roses and other vibrant annuals and perennials steal the show.
+From here, native azalea species, rhododendron, roses and other vibrant annuals and perennials burst into bloom.

 Savor the Season

-For those looking to enjoy the outdoors or a fine glass of wine amid the splendor of spring blooms, the Biltmore Winery and Antler Hill Village should be the next stop.
-America's most-visited winery offers daily tastings of it's limited release spring wine, as well as the new Vine to Wine Tour that takes oenopiles to the estate's vineyard and ends with a grand tasting.
+For those looking to enjoy the outdoors or a fine glass of wine amid the splendor of spring blooms, continue to explore Antler Hill Village.
+America's most-visited winery offers daily tastings of its delicious wine.